Derkune/Newspeak/README.md

    - - If positive, moves the ending cursor by n characters right and beginning cursor to coincide with it.
      - If negative, moves the starting cursor by n charactersleft and ending cursor to coincide with it.
      - If 0, does nothing.
  - Finally, arguments to REPLACE, INSERT and APPEND can be SELF.
-In this case, the text that is inserted in these commands is the current command's very text.
+In this case, the text that is inserted with these commands is the current command's very text.